qWojtpl/AchievementsEngine/README.md

 `useYAML` - When set to true plugin will be using YAML to save data<br>
 `useSQL` - When set to true plugin will be using SQL to save data<br>
 `saveInterval` - Interval between data saves (in seconds)<br>
+`logSave` - When set to true every save will send message to console<br>

 ## Default configuration: